 For instance, everyday esports bets work through typical methods.
 If there’s an esports fixture taking place, the bookmaker will put forward odds, bets will be placed, and at the end of the fixture (or during, for in-play bets), the scores will be tallied and bets paid out or lost.
 But, when you’re betting on streamers, you’re often taking advantage of a sophisticated AI that monitors the gameplay and determines the odds and results accordingly.

 While the AI powering the Twitch betting system is elegant, there can be no room for error.
 Therefore, the markets are kept relatively straightforward and plain, almost always offering odds on whether the streamer will win or lose a given match.
 Like in-play esports markets, though, the odds will be refreshed and updated continuously, as the AI analyses the gameplay of a streamer.

 At the moment, the ability to place a Twitch bet is restricted to a select number of esports titles.
 If you look hard enough when trying to figure out how to make a bet on Twitch, you’ll find titles like Fortnite, Apex Legends, CSGO, and League of Legends.
 At the end of the day, Twitch bets are an easy way to potentially make a little money while enjoying the content put out by your favourite streamers.

-Why Should You Bet On Twitch Streamers?
+Why Should You Start Betting on Streamers?